 The traditional ship Maxima is a beautiful 1903 Hasselter barge.

-Little draft makes her an ideal ship to go and discover places where ships with deeper draft can not go.
+Little draft makes her a perfect ship to go and discover places where ships with deeper draft can not go.

 A born sailor, Swedish skipper Olav Stig already once crossed the Atlantic Ocean on the early age of 17, sailing a boat he built himself.